 Thanks for coming (out) Jason Collins, now take a seat at the axiomatic table full of your brothers and sisters who have come before you and the ones who will most certainly come after.

 John Erickson is a doctoral student in American Religious History at Claremont Graduate University.
 His research interests involve an interdisciplinary approach and are influenced by his time as the director of a women’s center and active member in the GLBTQ and women’s rights movements.
 His work is inspired by the intersectionality of feminism, queer identity, and religious political and cultural rhetoric.
 He is the author of the blog, From Wisconsin, with Love and can be followed on Twitter at@jerickson85.

-Categories: Academy, Activism, American History, Belief, Bible, Black Feminism, Breaking News, Christianity, Church Doctrine, civil rights, Community, consumerism, Emerging, Ethics, Evangelicalism, Family, Feminism, Feminist Awakenings, Gender and Power, Gender and Sexuality, General, God, Human Rights, Identity Construction, In the News, Interreligious dialogue, Justice, LGBTQ, Love, Men and Feminism, Patriarchy, Politics, power, Power relations, Prayer, Race and Ethnicity, racial discrimination, Reform, Relationality, Sexism, Sexual Ethics, Social Justice, Spirituality, Sports, The Black Church, White Privilege, Women's Agency, Women's Rights, Women's Suffering
+Categories: Academy, Activism, American History, Belief, Bible, Black Feminism, Breaking News, Christianity, Church Doctrine, civil rights, Community, consumerism, Emerging, Ethics, Evangelicalism, Family, Feminism, Feminist Awakenings, Gender and Power, Gender and Sexuality, General, God, Human Rights, Identity Construction, In the News, Interreligious dialogue, Justice, LGBTQ, Love, Men and Feminism, Patriarchy, Politics, power, Power relations, Prayer, Race and Ethnicity, Reform, Relationality, Sexism, Sexual Ethics, Social Justice, Spirituality, Sports, The Black Church, White Privilege, Women's Agency, Women's Rights, Women's Suffering